All posts by funnelljazz

 • bVI

-• bIImi / bIIImi
+• Hexatonic 1 = bIImi + bIIImi

-• bV / bVI
+• Hexatonic 2 = bV + bVI

-musical meditation technique: strengthening the hearing of the mind
+musical meditation technique: strengthening the mind’s ear

-“By knowing words you do not know the language.
-What you know is the outside language; the inner language is known by knowing the language of ideas.”
+By knowing words you do not know the language.
+What you know is the outside language; the inner language is known by knowing the language of ideas.

 Hazrat Inayat Khan, The Healing Papers

-This kind of practice certainly requires sharp concentration, and thus works best in a calm environment (I used to go on long walks in the fields near my home in Mennecy to do this).
-And it might take some time for you to grow accustomed to it… But don’t give up, patience is key here!
-If practiced correctly, the benefits of musical meditation will certainly be felt as soon as you return to the piano (the following day for example: it can be a good idea to allow the mental exercise to fully sink in overnight).
-Overall, your knowledge of your chosen piece of music will considerably strengthen.
-As you rely less on muscle memory and more on your mind’s ear, your memory will no longer fail you, and you’ll be able to fully concentrate on expressiveness and musicality (rather than struggling to remember what notes to play).
+It may take some time to grow accustomed to turning your attention within yourself and practicing inwardly.
+But don’t give up; patience is key here!
+If practiced thoroughly, the benefits of musical meditation will certainly be felt upon returning to your instrument as soon as the following day (it’s often a good idea to allow the mental exercise to fully sink in overnight).
+Overall, your knowledge of your chosen piece of music will deepen considerably.
+As you rely less on muscle memory and more on hearing inwardly, your true memory, which stems from the heart, will take charge.
+No longer will you struggle to remember what notes to play.
+On the contrary: a sense of freedom will pervade your playing and enable you to wholly concentrate on delivering a vibrant message, with full expressiveness and musicality.

-“So the language of ideas cannot be heard by the ears alone, the hearing of the heart must be open for it.”
+So the language of ideas cannot be heard by the ears alone, the hearing of the heart must be open for it.

 Hazrat Inayat Khan, The Healing Papers